Leagrave: Transport

+Governance

-Leagrave is mostly within the Leagrave ward, although some parts are within the Limbury and Sundon Park wards.
+The suburb lies mostly within the Leagrave ward, although some parts are within the Limbury and Sundon Park wards.
 The Leagrave ward also includes Hockwell Ring and Tophill.

-Leagrave ward is represented by Cllr Waheed Akbar (Labour), Cllr Maria Lovell (Labour) and Cllr Sameera Saleem (Labour).
+Leagrave ward is represented by Cllr Waheed Akbar, Cllr Maria Lovell and Cllr Sameera Saleem (all Labour).

 The ward forms part of the parliamentary constituency of Luton North and the MP is Sarah Owen.

 Local attractions

-Local newspapers
+Media

-Two weekly newspapers cover Leagrave, although they are not specific to the area.
+Two weekly newspapers cover the Luton area: